zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-amazon.md

 [APZ 11.14] (#apz11 .14) {#apz11 .14 .ref .apz} "The Five Undeniable Cravings of Bhawabavan
-“antho” means “cravings” image cravings sound cravings odor cravings Cravings touch cravings cravings () Bhavabawawana is in Karmabawawawawaya The image of the revival, the image of the revival of the karma, the image of the revival, Repeat the rejuvenation of the karma, repeating the rejuvenation Repeated in the Spirit is the repeated in the recentality of Genesis.
+“antho” means “cravings” image cravings sound cravings odor cravings Cravings touch cravings cravings () Bhavabawawana is in Karmabawawawawaya The image of the revival, the image of the revival of the kamma, the image of the revival, Repeat the rejuvenation of the kamma, repeating the rejuvenation Repeated in the Spirit is the repeated in the recentality of Genesis.

 [APZ 11.15] (#apz11 .15) {#apz11 .15 .ref .apz} "Bhawa” is in the room